 Frequently asked questions are below.
-Please note that specific regulations, requirements, and other details about our graduate program in history can be found in our History Graduate Handbook.
+Please note that specific regulations, requirements, and other details about our graduate program in history can be found in our History Graduate Program Guide.

 - What is your funding package?

 - Do you offer a terminal M.A.?

 - In what fields do you offer a Ph.D.?

 - Do you have a special policy for international students?

 - Do I need to be a History major in college?